dokryconn/Dokters-Prescription/README.md

 Once these blocks of code are activated and edited to your personal preference, they will allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

-### Calibrating the **mouse clicks** within `Dok's Rx (Raw).AHK`:
+### Calibrating the **MOUSE CLICK HOTKEYS** within `Dok's Rx (Raw).AHK`:

-Within the **Ableton Live** and **Spotify** shortcuts are various hotkeys that send mouse clicks to specified screen coordinates.
-These will most likely need to be adjusted for your screen size/resolution.
+The default shortcuts for **Ableton Live** and **Spotify** use a few hotkeys that send mouse clicks to specified screen coordinates.
+These will need to be adjusted for your screen size/resolution.
 There are instruction comments within the script to guide you through calibrating these mouse click coordinates:

-- Follow these instructions to calibrate the mouse click hotkeys:
+- **FOLLOW THESE STEPS TO CALIBRATE THE MOUSE CLICK HOTKEYS FOR SPOTIFY AND ABLETON LIVE:**
 1.)
 PRESS [CTRL+ALT+SHIFT+C] WHILE RUNNING THE "Research Chemicals.AHK" SCRIPT TO IDENTIFY A SPECIFIC MOUSE COORDINATE POSITION TO EDIT THESE HOTKEYS
 2.)
 NOTE THE MOUSE COORDINATES FOR THE X AND Y POSITIONS THAT ARE DISPLAYED IN THE POP-UP MESSAGE BOX 3.)
 INSERT EACH SPECIFIC SET OF COORDINATES INTO THE "MouseClick" line of code for each MOUSE CLICK HOTKEY LISTED BELOW